PathFinder: A unified approach for handling paths in graph query languages: Backbone of and the WALK Semantics

-Algorithm~\ref{alg:allshortest} explores the product graph obtained from $G$ and $\mathcal{A}$ using BFS, since it needs to find shortest paths.
-Therefore, we assume \textsf{Open} to be a queue.
-The execution is very similar to Algorithm \ref{alg:any}, with a few key differences.
-First, if a node $(n',q')$ of the product graph $G_\times$ has already been visited (line 15), we do not directly discard the new path, but instead choose to keep it if and only if it is also shortest (line 17).
-In this case, the $prevList$ for $n'$ is extended by adding the new path (line 18).
-If a new pair $(n',q')$ is discovered for the first time, a fresh $prevList$ is created (lines 19--24).
-The second difference to Algorithm~\ref{alg:any} lies in the fact that we now return solutions only after a state has been removed from $\textsf{Open}$ (lines 10--11).
-Basically, when a state is popped from the queue, the structure of the BFS algorithm assures that we already explored all shortest paths to this state.
-We enumerate all the shortest paths reaching this node using \textsc{getAllPaths}, which applies backtracking to be able to compute all \emph{walks} from the starting node to the current node of interest.
-The following example illustrates what happens when there are multiple shortest paths between two nodes.
+Algorithm~\ref{alg:allshortest} explores the product graph of $G$ and $\cA$ using BFS, so \textit{Open} is a queue.
+The main difference to Algorithm \ref{alg:any} is as follows: if a node $(n',q')$ of the product graph $G_\times$ has already been visited (line 15), we do not discard the new path, but keep it if and only if it is shortest (line 17).
+In this case, the $\mathit{prevList}$ for $(n',q')$ is extended by adding the new path (line 18).
+If a new pair $(n',q')$ is discovered for the first time, a fresh $\mathit{prevList}$ is created (lines 20--23).
+As in Algorithm~\ref{alg:any}, we check for solutions after a state has been removed from $\textit{Open}$ (lines 8--13).
+Basically, when a state is popped from the queue, the structure of the BFS algorithm assures that we already explored all shortest paths to this state. \emph{Notice that solutions can actually be returned before (i.e., after line 16 we can test if $q'\in F$).} Returning answers when popping from the queue in lines 8--13 has the benefit that the paths are grouped for a pair $(v,n)$ of connected nodes, which is required by the GQL standard.
+Notice that this is also a natural place to perform enumeration of paths to achieve pipelined execution instead of enumerating them after the entire graph had been explored.
+As in Algorithm~\ref{alg:any}, we need to make sure that reaching the same node $n$ via different accepting states of $\cA$ is permitted only when this results in a shortest path.
+To achieve this, \textit{ReachedFinal} is now a dictionary storing pairs $\langle n, \mathit{depth}\rangle$, where $n$ is a solution node and $\mathit{depth}$ the length of a shortest path from $v$ to $n$.
+We assume $n$ to be the dictionary key.
+If a solution is reached the first time (lines 9--11) we record this information.
+When reaching the same node with another accepting path (lines 12--13), we record the solution only if the length of the path is shortest, that is, the same as the length already recorded.
+Finally, we can enumerate the solutions by a depth-first traversal the DAG stored in \textit{Visited}, starting from the nodes in \textit{Solutions}.